emacdona/onlispBookClub/projects/blog/_posts/2026-07-03-nix-overview.md

 ### Realize the Derivation

 Okay, now we actually want to run some binaries.
 So we realize the Derivation, which forces it to be built.
-This will also recursively realize this Derivation's entire dependency graph (skipping any that have already been realized).
+This will also recursively realize this Derivation's entire dependency graph (skipping any that have already been "Realized").

 ### Output